Is karma real? Or is it a made-up thing?

 If something good happens to you, they’ll say it happened because you’re good.
 When something bad happens to you, they’ll say it happened because you’re bad.
 It’s almost like their focus on social relationships blinds them to the complexity of the universe.

 They can’t seem to think of any other possibility.
-What else can you expect from a species evolved to be social, right?
+What else can you expect from a species that evolved to be social, right?

 They’ll selectively recall social events from the past, trying to prove the ‘law’ of karma.